gracefulife/clova-developer-guide/en/Terms.md

 ### User speech example {#UserUtteranceExample}

 A list of examples showing how user's spoken request can be put in.
 You can define several example sentences for each [intent](#Intent).
 Example sentences are denoted with [slots](#Slot).
 See [Context information](/CIC/References/Context_Objects.md) for more details.

-### Session ID {#SessionID}
-A session ID is a session identifier used by [extensions](#ClovaExtension) to distinguish context of user requests.
-Generally, each one-time request has a unique session ID, and a particular mode (Freetalk, for example) or multi-turn requests have the same session ID.
-A session ID is created when [Clova Extension Kit](#CEK) sends a user requests to an extension.
-A same session ID is maintained when requests such as [LaunchRequest](#LaunchRequest) are received or when the `response.shouldEndSession` field is set to **false**.
-See [Building custom extension](/CEK/Guides/Build_Custom_Extension.md) for more details.